DorsetTeam18/DorsetOOP/README.md

 # Virtual College Context

 VirtualCollegeContext is a school management system.
 This application can register and manage courses, students and faculty members across the branches.
-All the data are stored in a SQL Database.
+All the data is stored in a SQL Database (Cf. SQL Connection below)

 ## UML Diagram
 Here you can find the UML Diagram to this application :